 Wondering what the best beaches in Maui are?
 Maui has coastlines of beautiful beaches that you’ll be overwhelmed with the array of choices.
 Maui, known also as “The Valley Isle,” is the second largest Hawaiian island and it does NOT have a shortage of sandy escapes.

 If you’re only visiting for a short time then chances are you won’t be able to test out every beach to determine which one is your favorite.
 Thats why I did all the leg work and tested all the beaches out myself.
 I know, I know it was a tough job but someone had to do it.
-I’ve had almost a decade to perfect my beach bumming and sunset watching skills.
+From the beaches of San Diego to the beaches of Goa, Maui’s beaches take the cake.

 best beaches in maui

 I have the beaches listed by the area that they are located, North, South, East or West.